-The best way to protect yourself and our community against serious illness from the highly contagious Delta and Omicron variants is to get vaccinated, boosted and wear a mask.
-Vaccines are expected to remain highly effective against severe disease and death.
+The best way to protect yourself and community against serious illness from the highly contagious Omicron and Delta variants is to get vaccinated, boosted and wear a mask.

+Vaccines remain highly effective against severe disease and death.
 Boosters significantly increase protection against infection from the rapidly spreading Omicron variant.